S3-working-group/s3-practical-guide/docs/governance-facilitator.md

 <div class="card summary"><div class="card-body">Select someone to facilitate governance meetings.
 </div></div>

-A <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people toward achieving those objectives.">governance</a> facilitator:
+A <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The sum of activities involved in setting objectives and making and evolving decisions (policies) that guide people toward achieving those objectives, for the entire organization or specific people within it.">governance</a> facilitator:

 -   ensures [governance meetings](governance-meeting.html) stay on track and are evaluated
--   is (usually) selected by a <a href="glossary.html#entry-team" class="glossary-tooltip" data-toggle="tooltip" title="Team: A group of people collaborating toward a shared driver (or objective).
-Typically a team is part of an organization, or it is formed as a collaboration of several organizations.">team</a> from among it members (and for a specific term)
+-   is (usually) selected by a <a href="glossary.html#entry-team" class="glossary-tooltip" data-toggle="tooltip" title="Team: A group of people collaborating toward fulfilling a shared purpose.
+Typically, a team is part of an organization, or it is formed as a collaboration of several organizations.">team</a> from among its members (and for a specific term)
 -   familiarizes themselves with the [Governance Backlog](governance-backlog.html)
 -   often invites others to facilitate some agenda items